bclynch/edm/README.md

 - Email alerts on a weekly / semi weekly / monthly basis
 - Featured / hot / lifted events up top
 - Filter by genre, venue, region, artist
+- Follow feature.
+Would be adding a table for adding artists or venues and linking with a user.
+Can have a chronological feed of followed items with new things and maybe notification / email updates every some period of time.
 - Tour information for artists + bios and shit.
 Maybe can scrape from spotify or wikipedia or something.

 ## Monetization